Car Insurance for SR22 Drivers in Indiana: Who Will Cover You & What You'll Pay (2026)

 • Liability-Only: This covers the damage you do to other people and their property if you cause an accident.
 It does not pay a single dime to fix your own vehicle.
 Because it offers less protection, it is the cheapest way to fulfill your SR22 requirement.

-• Full Coverage (Comprehensive & Collision): This covers the damage to your own vehicle, regardless of who is at fault, as well as theft, vandalism, and weather damage.
+• Full Coverage (Comprehensive and Collision): This covers the damage to your own vehicle, regardless of who is at fault, as well as theft, vandalism, and weather damage.
 It is significantly more expensive.

 Indiana's 25/50/25 Minimum — What It Actually Protects

 The Indiana BMV requires that your SR22 policy meets the state's minimum liability limits, which are legally written as 25/50/25.
-Those numbers mean:
+But what do those numbers mean in real life?

 Should You Add Comprehensive/Collision on SR22?